Nuitka/Nuitka-DevOps-Images/README.md

 # Nuitka-DevOps-Images
-Images for use in Azure pipelines
+Images for use in Azure pipelines in Nuitka